Food Revolution Network

 8. Keep Nails, Hair, and Skin Healthy

 All of the B vitamins may work together to keep your hair, skin, and nails healthy, but B7, B9, and B12 may be especially helpful.
 Biotin (B7) deficiency often presents as brittle nails, hair loss, and skin rash, and while evidence is mostly anecdotal, biotin supplementation is often used in hopes of improving these conditions.
 Changes in your nails are often the result of micronutrient deficiencies, including an array of B vitamins.
-In fact, a B12 deficiency may show up as entirely blue nails or other dark pigmentations.
-And a folate (B9) deficiency can cause your nails to become brittle and rigid.
+In fact, a B12 deficiency may show up as entirely blue nails or other dark pigmentation.
+And a folate (B9) deficiency can cause your nails to become brittle and rigid

 Sources of B Vitamins